andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 To handle greater levels of peak traffic reliably, the team decided to introduce a type of sharding using multiple primary databases.
 Several sharding approaches were considered.
 One goal was to leverage the existing code as much as possible, with minimal changes, and control the sharding distribution from the application level.

-Within sharding from the Rails application, another choice was whether to shard at the database table row level, meaning distributing the rows among multiple same-schema copies of the database, or to shard at the “whole table” level.
+Another choice was whether to shard at the table row level, meaning distributing the rows among multiple same-schema copies of the database, or to move "whole tables" (all rows) to their own DB.

-Fortunately Ruby on Rails was enhanced over more than 15 years of developments to support the needs of mature, scaled-up platforms with billions of rows of data and terabyte sized DBs, and had a few capabilities that could accommodate either strategy.
+Fortunately Ruby on Rails was enhanced over more than 15 years of development to support the needs of mature, scaled-up platforms with billions of rows and terabytes of data, with patterns but also flexibility.
+A couple of key capabilities could be used to accommodate either strategy.

-Let’s dive into some technical metrics from Christmas Day 2025 to help set the context.
+Before getting into the solution details, let's look at some technical metrics from Christmas Day 2025 to help set context.

 ## Technical Metrics
 On Christmas Day, the Aura Frames platform sees a 4-5x increase in load.
 Below are some HTTP and background jobs oriented metrics that Rails developers might find interesting.